 Self-pay is available if you find you are not eligible for NHS-funded care and do not have private medical insurance.

 You will need an open referral letter from your optician or ophthalmologist (we can help you with this).
-Your initial consultation with us is free of charge and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine it too.
 There are also financing options available, to help you spread the cost.

 Mike, April 2017